Rhetoric and Professional Writing, Undergraduate Certificate

 |Minimum Units for Completion||15|

-The Certificate in Rhetoric, Writing, and Digital Media Studies emphasizes the importance of critical reading, reflection, writing, digital media, and spoken language to educate knowledgeable citizens who understand and appreciate their civic, professional, and personal responsibilities in an increasingly global community.
+The Certificate in Rhetoric and Professional Writing emphasizes the importance of critical reading, reflection, writing, digital media, and spoken language to educate knowledgeable citizens who understand and appreciate their civic, professional, and personal responsibilities in an increasingly global community.
 Certificate courses prepare students for intercultural and interdisciplinary communication practices in digital and traditional work and community settings.
 Students gain experience with rhetorical theory and persuasive argumentation, global communication practices, social media literacy, digital literacies and multimedia writing, and professional and public discourse conventions through theory-based application projects.
 Certificate courses provide students from all disciplines with excellent foundations for workplace writing as well as for graduate programs in rhetoric, writing, digital media, communication, and composition studies.

 Student Learning Outcomes

-Students who receive an undergraduate certificate in Rhetoric, Writing, and Digital Media Studies will work with text, images, and/or media to:
+Students who receive an undergraduate certificate in Rhetoric and Professional Writing will work with text, images, and/or media to: